Charlie Chaplin Filmography Continued

 made prints available to soldiers fighting overseas, for which he

-lauded for cheering the severely tested troops.
+was lauded for cheering the severely tested

 Charlie